Microsoft Teams

 - Staff guide: Getting started with Microsoft Teams

-- IT Services information on Office365 tools
+- IT Services information on Microsoft 365 tools